mainmatter/svelte-workshop/7-form actions.iapresenter/text.md

 here we are setting the `user` if there is one

-`event` is a RequestEvent that also has properties that are available throughout the app in the `load` function. `locals` is the preferred place to store data to be passed to the FE with each request.
+`event` is a RequestEvent that also has properties that are available throughout the app in the `load` function. `locals` is the preferred place to store data to be passed to the rest of the SvelteKit application with each request.

 ---

 ## Adding form actions to our project

-`$lib/server` is a reserved folder that acts as an API layer.
+`$lib/server` is a reserved folder that acts as an API layer and every file with the extension of `.server.js`, you cannot import them inside anything that will be shipped to the client.
 It can only be accessed from `server` files.
-It contains the code that is only executed on the server
+It contains the code that is only executed on the server so you can safely access secrets there